pypa/virtualenv/docs/cli_interface.rst

    env VIRTUALENV_PYTHON=/opt/python-3.8/bin/python virtualenv

-Where the option accepts multiple values, for example for :option:`python` or :option:`extra-search-dir`, the values can be separated either by comma or a literal newline:
+Where the option accepts multiple values, for example for :option:`python` or :option:`extra-search-dir`, the values can be separated either by literal newlines or commas.
+Newlines and commas can not be mixed and if both are present only the newline is used for separating values.
+Examples for multiple
+values:

 .. code-block:: console